Sulochana19/sqlPowerbiProject/README.md

 # sql_powerbi_project
-All the files related to the first two projects in the resume are attached here.
+All the files (csv file, pbix file, Business Demand Overview and User Stories, sql queries) related to the first two projects in the resume are attached here.